| National Delegate Conference 21-24 June

 "Unemployment is huge, homelessness is getting worse, and inflation

+is spiralling."
 Angela was incredulous at the Government's continued headlong

 rush to privatise public services, in spite of the recent abuse